Azure/azure-event-hubs-for-kafka/tutorials/spark/README.md

 ## Microbatching vs Continuous Processing

-Spark began as a purely microbatched system, but as of version 2.3 Spark has [`Continuous Mode`](https://databricks.com/blog/2018/03/20/low-latency-continuous-processing-mode-in-structured-streaming-in-apache-spark-2-3-0.html) to support continuous processing.
+Spark began as a purely microbatched system, but as of version 2.3, Spark has an experimental [`Continuous Mode`](https://databricks.com/blog/2018/03/20/low-latency-continuous-processing-mode-in-structured-streaming-in-apache-spark-2-3-0.html) to support continuous processing.
 Both microbatch and continuous processing are supported by EventHubs for Kafka, so feel free to pick whichever makes the most sense for your application.

 ## Create an Event Hubs namespace